 Hi everyone!
 My name is Jennifer and I am a second year MPH student in the Epidemiology department.
 I graduated from the University of Southern California (the real USC!) with a B.S. in Health Promotion and Disease Prevention Studies and a minor in Natural Sciences.
 After graduation I worked for a year and a half as an Admin Specialist for the Biomedical Informatics Program at UCLA and then went abroad and taught English and Science in Thailand and Colombia.
 I found my way back stateside and began working as a medical scribe in the emergency room of a hospital in an underserved area of Los Angeles and finally made my way down to Atlanta to pursue my MPH.
 My varied experiences shaped my interest in public health, especially on a global scale.
 The great thing about Rollins is the vast amount of opportunities available to do research and gain work experience with renowned faculty or with nearby organizations like the CDC in virtually any public health topic that interests you.
 My interests lie in WASH and infectious diseases and I am confident my time at Rollins will set me up for success in this sector.
 When not focusing on trying to get As and finding ways to go on vacays, I like to hunt for the best brunch places in Atlanta and concerts around the city.
 Feel free to contact me with any questions you might have about Rollins or the city of Atlanta in general!

-Hi!
-I am a first-year Global Epidemiology MPH student from Minnesota.
+Hi everyone!
+My name is Cassie and I am a first-year Global Epidemiology MPH student from Minnesota.
 While completing my undergrad at the University of Minnesota Rochester, I worked for three years as a teaching assistant and contributed to research projects in both virology and educational biochemistry.
-I was also an elected member of student government and coordinated two large community fundraisers!
 I was exposed to public health through a collaboration with the local public health department where UMR students helped with the 2016 Community Health Needs Assessment– and I fell in love!
 After graduating, I spent two years working in cancer research and volunteering in the cancer ward at Mayo Clinic.
 I also got married, and adopted two adorable cats!
 At Rollins, I am interested in studying infectious disease preparedness and response.
-I am currently working in influenza pandemic preparedness at the CDC for a REAL job, where I use Facebook to analyze responses to school closures.
+I am currently working in influenza pandemic preparedness in the Division of Global Migration and Quarantine at the CDC for a REAL job and I am 2019 Co-President of the Student Outbreak and Response Team (SORT) at Rollins.
 I love Rollins, and would be more than happy to answer any questions that you have!

 Hello!
 My name is Zara, and I am a second-year Epidemiology MPH student in the Genetic and Molecular Epidemiology certificate program.
 Originally from Houston, Texas, I came to Rollins directly after graduating from Rice University, where I majored in Cognitive Sciences and minored in Poverty, Justice, and Human Capabilities.
 In undergrad, I worked on research projects ranging from neural stem cell delivery to patients with traumatic brain or spinal cord injuries, to adverse childbirth outcomes in rural Malawi, to the influence of internet and social media use on young women’s sexual schema and attitudes toward sexual risk behavior.
 Rollins was my first choice for public health training because of the diverse research strengths of the faculty and the countless opportunities for professional development, both in Emory and Atlanta.
 My REAL position at the CDC and my work as a Rollins lab assistant have helped sharpen my interests in reproductive epidemiology, neurodevelopment, and epigenetics.
 When I’m not actively worrying about how environmental compounds affect developmental outcomes, I enjoy reading, crafting, and telling everyone I know to eat at Desta Kitchen.
 Feel free to ask me anything you’ve been wondering about Rollins, research, or Atlanta!